mattgardner96/manipulation/pset2/pset2written.md

 iii) yes, in cases where the configuration space of the robot has fewer dimensions than those existing in the operational space.
 For example, picture a car with steering angle locked at 0˚ positioned along the x axis.
 The car can only move along the x-axis.
 However, say we want the car to move along the y-axis.
 Since it only has one degree of freedom, it cannot move in more than one dimension.
 Unlocking steering angle provides a second degree of freedom enabling travel in the y-axis.
 In a manipulator, this can also occur when the Jacobian loses rank due to a singularity (such as a fully extended arm).

 **c)** at a singularity, the two-link manipulator has only 1 DOF.
 That means that the velocity of, say, $q_1$, is 0.
 Therefore, the matrix loses rank and the velocity of a single end-effector axis goes to zero as well.
 Thus, the manipulability ellipsoid collapses to a line segment where the arm can achieve a certain range of velocities in 1-dimensional space (along a line).

+### Past Project Summary

+I watched the Dreidel Spinning Robot video.
+Lily applies several different modeling/simulation techniques to first ensure that the dreidel appropriately spins as expected.
+Using the Kuka iiwa arm, Lily relaxes the velocity and position limits of the end effector joint ("wrist") to allow the robot to spin up the dreidel effectively.
+After the robot picks up the dreidel, the robot releases it and it spins accordingly.
+Finally, Lily investigates the Point Contact and Hydroelastic models of contact friction during dreidel spinup and compares the results.

+### Survey

+survey code is `iiwa kinematics`